zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 assert x_dec == 15
 ```

-The keyset can be generated beforehand by calling `keygen()` method on the compiled module:
+You can generate the keyset beforehand by calling `keygen()` method on the compiled module:

 ```python
 CounterFhe.keygen()